brain-score/vision/docs/source/modules/tutorial.rst

    everything works correctly for the main Brain-Score site submission.
-   It is like a check: if all goes well running this code, then your model is ready to submit to the site to be scored. (*Note: the first time running the ``pytorch.py`` file will take a bit, because you have to download the model (AlexNet in this case) weights/models from the site.
+   It is like a check: if all goes well running this code, then your model is ready to submit to the site to be scored. (*Note: the first time running this file will take a bit, because you have to download the model (AlexNet in this case) weights/data from the site.
 This took about 15 mins for me on my Macbook (around 5 on my desktop PC), and only occurs the first time you download a pretrained model.
 Make sure your computer does not time out, or the download process can halt and you might have to re-run the file, which